 - There are four regional hosts with nine teams at each.

-- Two teams compete in round one on Thursday while the remaining seven get a round-one bye and automatically advance to round two.
+- Two teams compete in round one on Wednesday or Thursday while the remaining seven get a round-one bye and automatically advance to round two.
 The higher-ranked team will compete in Olympic order—vault, bars, beam, floor.

 - The top two teams from each session advance to round three.

 - Round three on Saturday or Sunday is one session with four teams.

 - The top two teams advance to the national semifinals (Friday, two weeks after regional competition).

 - Qualifiers from two regionals feed into semifinal one at nationals while the other semifinal features qualifiers from the other two regionals.

 - The top two teams from each semifinal qualify to finals.

 - The final (Saturday, one day following national semifinals) features four teams where the winner is crowned the national champion.